Configuring Uno-Check

 --target Choose target platforms

 Uno Platform supports a number of platforms, and you may only wish to develop for a subset of them.
-By default, the tool runs check for all supported platforms.
+By default, the tool runs checks for all supported platforms.
 If you use the --target argument, it will only run checks for the nominated target or targets.

 So, for example, the following will only check your environment for web and Linux development: